AutoSOTA: An End-to-End Automated Research System for State-of-the-Art AI Model Discovery: Introduction

 To address these challenges, we introduce AutoSOTA, a multi-agent framework designed to mimic the division of labor in human AI research.
-AutoSOTA decomposes the workflow across eight specialized agents organized into the three stages above.
-In the preparation stage, AgentResource grounds research papers to repositories and external dependencies, while AgentObjective constructs a tree-structured evaluation rubric that translates the paper’s macro goal into dense, verifiable feedback.
-In the replication stage, AgentInit builds the executable environment, AgentMonitor tracks long-horizon execution and prevents deadlock, and AgentFix performs timely repair of runtime failures.
-In the reflection stage, AgentIdeator constructs a constrained hypothesis library, AgentScheduler manages iterative optimization across code states and compute resources, and AgentSupervisor enforces a red-line system that prevents invalid metric gains caused by evaluation leakage, protocol violations, or other shortcuts.
-Through this modular design, AutoSOTA converts fragmented academic artifacts into an execution-ready optimization loop and supports stable, scalable, and scientifically comparable SOTA-oriented research automation.
+Rather than executing a monolithic routine, AutoSOTA strategically decomposes the workflow across eight specialized agents organized into the three stages above.
+Addressing the initial preparation bottleneck, AgentResource grounds research papers to repositories and external dependencies, while AgentObjective constructs a tree-structured evaluation rubric that translates the paper’s macro goal into dense, verifiable feedback.
+To overcome execution fragility, AgentInit builds the executable environment, AgentMonitor tracks long-horizon execution and prevents deadlock, and AgentFix performs timely repair of runtime failures.
+Driving the actual scientific discovery, AgentIdeator constructs a constrained hypothesis library, AgentScheduler manages iterative optimization across code states and compute resources, and AgentSupervisor enforces a red-line system that prevents invalid metric gains caused by evaluation leakage, protocol violations, or other shortcuts.
+Through this highly orchestrated modular design, AutoSOTA converts fragmented academic artifacts into an execution-ready optimization loop and supports stable, scalable, and scientifically comparable SOTA-oriented research automation.